HomeSpecialties › Plastic & Reconstructive Surgery

 Selection criteria & how to apply

-Selection is national — delegated by RACS in Australia to ASPS through its Australian Board of Plastic and Reconstructive Surgery — and you apply in one country (Australia or Aotearoa New Zealand).
-Applicants may nominate up to two of five training regions (NSW including the ACT; Victoria including Tasmania; Queensland; South Australia including the NT; Western Australia); the regional nomination isn't scored, and you must accept a post in any region offered.
-For the 2026 intake the Board scored three components — a semi-structured interview (45%), structured referee reports (35%) and a structured CV (20%) — out of 1,000 points, with a minimum standard of 65% to be selectable.
-The GSSE and the RACS Clinical Examination are pass/fail eligibility gates, not scored components.
-Two published changes take effect from the 2028 intake: the CV becomes an eligibility requirement only (no longer scored), and the RACS Clinical Examination is removed as a selection requirement.
-The scored steps, with their published 2026-intake weightings:
+Selection is national — delegated by RACS to ASPS through its Australian Board of Plastic and Reconstructive Surgery — and you apply in one country.
+You nominate up to two of five training regions; the nomination isn't scored, and you must accept a post in any region offered.
+For the 2026 intake the Board scored a semi-structured interview (45%), structured referee reports (35%) and a structured CV (20%) out of 1,000 points, with a 65% minimum standard.
+The 2026-intake application fee is $1,320 (incl.
+GST).
+The GSSE and RACS Clinical Examination are pass/fail gates.
+From the 2028 intake the CV becomes an eligibility requirement only (no longer scored) and the RACS Clinical Examination is removed as a selection requirement (region specifics are in the accordion).
+The scored steps, with their 2026-intake weightings:

 Semi-structured interview45%